 It’s still in force, and no business is anywhere near opening.
-Nothing is registered with the Department of Health, and the DOB complaint, including fines, remains unresolved.
+Nothing is registered with the Department of Health.

 David Kramer is not dishonest nor is his company unethical.
 But going off its core competency, the Hudson Companies paradox has them scrambling for excuses, explanations that are too frequently false.

-Few agree that Main Street is much better than it was eight years ago, and on one believes Kramer’s promise to “shock and awe” came true.
+Few agree that Main Street is much better than it was eight years ago, and no one believes Kramer’s promise to “shock and awe” came true.

 How the RIOC relationship plays into this

 Ironically, RIOC’s all too friendly relationship with Hudson may be partly responsible for the latter’s poor performance.
 Every enterprise benefits from a loyal opposition keeping it on its toes.

 Sometimes, RIOC’s closer to a royal sycophant, if not as completely obsequious.